moveworks/developer-docs/use-case-guides/workday-request-time-off/README.md

 1. Which groups of employees can book time off through Workday through this plugin?
 Is it all employees in a country?
 Specific teams?
 Or other groups?
     * This determines the launch rules for your plugin.

 2. Do you want your employees to request time off in Workday, or through your Moveworks copilot?
     * You can simplify development of your plugin by linking your employees to Workday to request time off.
 However, this is not as complete of an experience for your employees.
 See [example conversation design.](https://developer.moveworks.com/creator-studio/developer-tools/purple-chat-builder/?workspace=%7B%22title%22%3A%22My+Workspace%22%2C%22botSettings%22%3A%7B%7D%2C%22mocks%22%3A%5B%7B%22id%22%3A6521%2C%22title%22%3A%22Request+Time+Off%22%2C%22transcript%22%3A%7B%22settings%22%3A%7B%22colorStyle%22%3A%22LIGHT%22%2C%22startTime%22%3A%2211%3A43+AM%22%2C%22defaultPerson%22%3A%22GWEN%22%2C%22editable%22%3Atrue%7D%2C%22messages%22%3A%5B%7B%22from%22%3A%22USER%22%2C%22text%22%3A%22%3Cp%3EI+need+to+take+time+off%2C+could+you+help+me+with+that%3F%3C%2Fp%3E%22%7D%2C%7B%22from%22%3A%22BOT%22%2C%22text%22%3A%22%3Cp%3E%E2%9C%85+Working+on+%3Cb%3ERequest+Time+Off%3Cbr%3E%3C%2Fb%3E%E2%9C%85+Calling+Plugin+%3Cb%3ERequest+Time+Off%3Cbr%3E%3C%2Fb%3E%E2%8F%B3+Summarizing+response...%3C%2Fp%3E%22%7D%2C%7B%22from%22%3A%22BOT%22%2C%22text%22%3A%22%3Cp%3ESounds+good%2C+you+are+eligible+for+three+time+off+plans%3A%3Cbr%3E1.+Employee+Time+Off+%28USA%29%3Cbr%3E2.+Sick+Time+Off+%28USA%29%3Cbr%3E3.+Wellness+Day+%28USA%29%3Cbr%3E%3Cbr%3EYou+can+request+time+off+through+this+%3Ca+href%3D%5C%22https%3A%2F%2Fworkday.com%5C%22%3Elink%3C%2Fa%3E+here.%3C%2Fp%3E%22%7D%2C%7B%22from%22%3A%22ANNOTATION%22%2C%22text%22%3A%22%3Cp%3E%3Ci%3ELink+redirects+to+Workday.+Employee+log+into+workday+to+request+time+off%3C%2Fi%3E%3C%2Fp%3E%22%7D%5D%7D%7D%5D%7D)

 3. What are the required fields for managers to review time off requests (example: comments, business justification).
 Which are optional?
     * This affects what questions will be asked to employees when they submit a time off request

 4. Can your employees request time off requests only for themselves, or also for someone else?
    * Note: this guide only allows employees to request time off for themselves.
    * See API research below to understand how you can customize API research to allow time off requests for other employees

+## Assumptions and Caveats

+1. Time off requests for plans with inadequate balances will be rejected by the underlying Workday API.

+2. The `{{user.email_addr}}` attribute scopes the time off request to the employee making the request.
+    * You can change this attribute to a slot that collects another employee's name / email address if you want to request time off on behalf of another employee.

+3. This guide does not notify employees when their time off request is approved through the bot.
+    * To add notifications once time off requests are approved, please build a new plugin with the [Events API](https://developer.moveworks.com/creator-studio/quickstart/events/)

 # For Workday Administrators